ndanielsen/intermediate-cli-git-github/materials/2-git-branch.md

 ```

- $ git checkout -b 1-add-tag-line`
+ $ git checkout -b 1-add-tag-line

 ```

 ### Pulling Down a Branch

-Now that we have an updated `master` branch.
-Let's get the same copy of it on our local computer.
+Now that we have an updated `master` branch on github.
+Let's get the pull down that work onto local computer.

 ```
  $ git checkout master